Kotlin/dokka/docs/src/doc/docs/user_guide/applying/maven.md

 # Using the Maven plugin

 !!! note
     Dokka Maven plugin does not support multi-platform projects.

-The Maven plugin does not support multi-platform projects.

 Minimal Maven configuration is